freestarcapital/Prebid.js/README.md

 ## Contribute

 Many SSPs, bidders, and publishers have contributed to this project.
-[Hundreds of bidders](https://github.com/prebid/Prebid.js/tree/master/src/adapters) are supported by Prebid.js.
+[60+ Bidders](https://github.com/prebid/Prebid.js/tree/master/src/adapters) are supported by Prebid.js.

 For guidelines, see [Contributing](./CONTRIBUTING.md).